 Rachel Roberts has navigated both the non-profit performing arts and higher education sectors, having held unique positions in both.
-Presently, Rachel has just been named Associate Professor of Music Leadership and Graduate Degree Program Director, within Eastman School of Music’s Institute for Music Leadership.
-In this newly created faculty role, she will lead the new MA in Music Leadership, which aims to support the development of a unique combination of artistic and executive skills in the preparation of music leaders.
+In 2018, Rachel was named Associate Professor of Music Leadership and Graduate Degree Program Director, within Eastman School of Music’s Institute for Music Leadership.
+In this newly created faculty role, she leads the new MA in Music Leadership, which aims to support the development of a unique combination of artistic and executive skills in the preparation of music leaders.

 Prior to this faculty role, Rachel was appointed as the first Director of the Entrepreneurial Musicianship Department at New England Conservatory (NEC).
 She was charged with designing and leading a major new initiative to equip young musicians with key extra-musical skills to support their artistic careers.
-Over the past nine years, Rachel launched a wide range of experiential programs and curricula, all of which can be read about at www.necmusic.edu/em
+Over nine years in this role, Rachel launched a wide range of experiential programs and curricula, all of which can be read about at www.necmusic.edu/em

 In the non-profit performing arts sector, Rachel served as the first Director of Strategic Planning Engagement for the Atlanta Symphony Orchestra (ASO), working on organization-wide strategic and governance objectives.
 She led the ASO’s grand opening festivities at the Verizon Wireless Amphitheatre at Encore Park, and instituted the orchestra’s “new traditions” during the inaugural 2008 summer series.
 Rachel arrived at the ASO after completing the League of American Orchestras’ Orchestra Management Fellowship program, having worked with orchestras in Aspen, Detroit, South Dakota, and Atlanta.